Pandemic sets Japan on course for deep recession as spending, services plunge

 Other data paint a similarly bleak picture on the outlook.

-Japan's services sector shrank at the fastest pace on record in April as a huge blow to demand from the outbreak hurt business activity.
+Japan's services sector shrank at the fastest pace on record in April as a huge blow to demand from the outbreak hurt business activity, a business survey showed.

 Inflation-adjusted real wages fell in March for the first time in three months as overtime pay slumped 4.1% from a year earlier, falling at the fastest pace on record.